LowTension/carliv_image_kitchen/README.md

 	To use this Android images kitchen is very easy.
 First, place your image files in corresponding folders: boot images in [boot-resources] and recovery images in [recovery-resources].

-ATTENTION! few new MTK phones, from AndroidOne project (sprout) don't have MTK header and you have to use the regular script for them { ANDROID REGULAR }.

 Start the kitchen by double click on { carliv.bat } file and follow the informations on the screen - it's easy.
 All menu letters are case Insensitive and you can type how you want [B or b, etc.], and the numbers... are just numbers :).

-If your phone is MTK powered, choose the unpack menu items from right side of displayed menu, marked with the title { MTK }, otherwise use the entries from left.
+If your phone is MTK powered the kitchen will handle these images automatically.
+Use same commands as for the regular images and everything else will be done under the hood.

 After you finished your modding job, to repack the image do the same, but this time select the repack menu items.
 NOTE: If you have unpacked more than one image, to repack select that image again from boot or recovery list section, and the script will know to find corresponding folder for repacking (if you have deleted that folder it will display an error on process).
 To go to boot or recovery list selection menu, just type [E] - Go Back from unpack/repack scripts menu, then select the image you worked on and want to repack it back.